Beyond-Finance/feature_map/readme/getting-started/feature-definition.md

 In short, a feature is well-defined if it can be used to reason about a distinct part of a system at a level more abstract that a few source files.

-# Where are Features defined?
+# Where are features defined?

 All features are defined within a single CSV file located at `.feature_map/feature_definitions.csv`.
 That file may optionally begin with one or more `#` denoted, sequential comments that describe the file and the strategy used to manage the feature list.
 Then it must have a single header row with following headings -- followed by corresponding values.
 Only the `Name` must be populated with a value for each row.
-  - Name:  Canonical name of the Feature.
+  - Name:  Canonical name of the feature.
 May include spaces or other punctuation.
   - Description:  A text description of the feature for reference.
   - Documentation Link:  A URL that points to more comprehensive, external documentation if available.